DaBo111/dabo111.github.io/README.md

 # Dat's Personal Glassmorphism Website <!-- omit in toc -->

-> Adapted from Neumorphism designed Jekyll theme for *this* personal websites, portfolios and resumes.
-I was able to learn and get intuitions for web design, UX and UI considerations while imparting my own self-expressions and preferences.
+> Adapted from Neumorphism designed Jekyll theme for *this* personal websites.
+I was able to learn and acquire intuitions for web design, UX and UI considerations while imparting my own self-expressions and preferences.
 >

 [![License](https://badgen.net/github/license/longpdo/neumorphism)](LICENSE)